COVID-19: Affected Events and Venue Guidelines

 Hold on to your tickets for now.
 More details will be coming when we confirm the new date!

-If a performance you have tickets for has been cancelled:
+If a performance you have tickets for has been canceled:

-Please consider the generous act of donating your ticket value back to the Reilly as we are a 501(c)3 and this heroic act will help us weather the storm and keep musicians, staff and entertainment professionals employed during the coming weeks.
-If you are not in a position to donate, you can exchange your tickets for a future Reilly show, receive Reilly credit, or receive a refund.
-Contact our box office at firstname.lastname@example.org.
+Contact our box office at firstname.lastname@example.org to let us know what you would like to do with your tickets.
 You may call us, but please know that Email will be the best way to exchange or refund your tickets due to the high call volume at our box office.
 In your Email request to us, please include:

 - Name of purchaser

 - Whether you would like to donate your ticket value back to the Reilly, exchange your ticket to another event (and the event you’d like to exchange them to, receive credit for a future show, or receive a refund.

 - Your mailing address.

 *** For all canceled events: Please submit your request for Reilly credit, exchanges, or refunds within 30 days of the cancelled event.
 If we do not hear from you, the value of your ticket will be donated back to the Reilly Arts Center!
 Thank you for your support and stay safe! ***